mhrimaz/aas-connect-schema/README.md

 Specifications for other databases can be derived from the master or neo4j schema and published here in the repository for general free use by the community.

-## AAS-connect vocabulary, consulting, AAS hosting and tools
+## AAS-connect tools, vocabulary, services

-The following companies provide services for AAS-connect:
+The following companies provide support for AAS-connect:

 - FoP Consult GmbH, Berlin

-## Services / Middleware using AAS-connect
+Other repositories with software to implement AAS-connect:

-Other repositories for services/middleware, e.g. for the import/export of AASX packages to/from a AAS-connect GraphQL-Endpoint can be linked here.
+We are looking for partners to extend the ecosystem for AAS-connect, e.g. for the import/export of AASX packages to/from a AAS-connect GraphQL-Endpoint or for a AAS API according specification part 2.
 Please contact us!